Victor is a businessman, engineer, and teacher. He is interested in car repair and maintenance.

-After three months of operation my Hyundai Accent CRDi (Diesel) Sedan taxicab lost power: it could hardly move forward in first gear.
-I made a visual inspection on the engine and found out that the VGT Actuator Lever was stuck (see Fig. 1).
-Normally the actuator stays at retracted position when the engine is idling, and extends downward as the engine is revved up.
-In this case the actuator remained in retracted position even when the engine was revved up.
+After three months of operation, my Hyundai Accent CRDi (Diesel) Sedan taxicab lost power: it could hardly move forward in first gear.
+I made a visual inspection of the engine and found out that the VGT Actuator Lever was stuck (see Fig. 1).
+Normally the actuator stays at retracted position when the engine is idling and extends downward as the engine is revved up.
+In this case, the actuator remained in a retracted position even when the engine was revved up.

 We removed the actuator and then swayed the VGT lever very gently until we got a smooth full play of the lever.
 We made sure to do it very gently to avoid damage to the internal components.
-Then we installed the actuator back on, and run the engine.
+Then we installed the actuator back on and ran the engine.
 Brrrmmmm!!!
 Wow!
-My car was fired up and sounded like it’s ready to go.
+My car was fired up and sounded like it was ready to go.

-We tested the car around and we’re very happy with the result.
-It’s been in operation for thirteen months now without any problem of that sort.
+We tested the car around, and we’re very happy with the result.
+It has been in operation for thirteen months now without any problem of that sort.

 Why Was the VGT Mechanism Stuck?

 The drivers assigned to this cab reported that they used to leave the engine running at idle for long periods of time, while they were parked and while they were dining.
 I suspected the vanes inside the turbocharger (see Fig. 2 and Fig. 3) were clogged up with soot which might have accumulated after many hours of idling.
 Whatever it is, the important thing to note is that:

 - Rocking the VGT lever solved the problem

 - After the drivers were instructed to avoid idling for long hours, my taxicab has been in operation for thirteen months now without this problem of stuck VGT mechanism returning.

 I believe it was the long idling of the engine that caused the VGT mechanism to stick.

 Why Would the Engine Lose Power When The VGT Mechanism Is Stuck?